 In 2009, Earthbound Farm’s success caught the attention of HM Capital Partners, who saw even more potential and invested the resources and expertise to support our continued industry leadership and growth in the organic category.
 Ultimately, the success of this investment lead to the purchase of Earthbound Farm by WhiteWave Foods, an independent, leading consumer packaged food and beverage company committed to Changing the Way the World Eats for The Better®.

-WhiteWave was purchased by Danone in 2017.
-Today, we are part of Danone North America, a benefit corporation and the world’s largest Certified B Corp.
-B corps meet the highest standards of verified social and environmental performance, transparency, and accountability.
+WhiteWave was purchased by Danone in 2017 so we became part of Danone North America, a benefit corporation and the world’s largest Certified B Corp.

-As it has throughout its history, Earthbound Farm continues to maintain an unwavering dedication to organic, as expressed in our mission to cultivate a healthier world through organic food & farming.
+As it has throughout its history, Earthbound Farm continues to maintain an unwavering dedication to organic, as expressed in our mission to cultivate a healthier world through organic food and farming.

 Thank you for contacting us.
 Your message is important to us, and we’ll respond as soon as possible.